-New in 2018, this program provides an opportunity for students to take a peer leadership role in the Academic Achievement Center at the High School.
+This program provides an opportunity for students to take a peer leadership role in the Academic Achievement Center at the High School.
 High achieving students with strong student skills are invited to participate based on recommendations.
-Tenacity Scholars are expected to actively impact the atmosphere of the AAC classroom through positive role-modeling, speaking and lifting up, and active leadership.
+AAC Scholars are expected to actively impact the atmosphere of the AAC classroom through positive role-modeling, speaking and lifting up, and active leadership.
 Scholars work with AAC Teachers to identify, enact, and reflect upon their leadership.